 We also continued searching for potential release sites and expanded our education program.
-I am pleased to note a great success: we found a release site at the beginning of 2005, as I'm writing this report.
+I can tell you in advance that we did find a release site at the beginning of 2005, when I'm writing this report.

 One new staff member has entered our team, while two members had to be dismissed.
 I had to travel a lot out of Guinea this year too but the staff, local and expatriate have kept the project running.